DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 The honest answer: It depends on what you're filming.

-YES, upgrade if you: If you regularly fly in low light (Golden Hour, Blue Hour), need slow-motion recordings (4K/100fps), fly in cities with heavy radio traffic (better O5 transmission), work professionally for clients and need maximum image quality, or appreciate the improved obstacle detection.
+YES, upgrade to the DJI Mini 5 Pro if you: regularly fly in low light (Golden Hour, Blue Hour), need slow-motion recordings (4K/100fps), fly in cities with heavy radio traffic (better O5 transmission), work professionally for clients and need maximum image quality, or appreciate the improved obstacle detection.

-The price difference between the Mini 4 Pro Fly More Combo (currently around €799) and the Mini 5 Pro Fly More Combo Plus (€1,199) is €400.
+The price difference between the Mini 4 Pro Fly More Combo (currently around €799) and the DJI Mini 5 Pro Fly More Combo Plus (€1,199) is €400.
 For hobbyists, the Mini 4 Pro remains a fantastic device.
-For professional content creators who sell their drone footage or produce content for clients, the extra cost is justified.
+For professional content creators who sell their drone footage or produce content for tourism board campaigns, the higher price is clearly justified.

 Many people ask me why I don't fly a Mavic 3 Pro.
 The answer is complex.
 The Mavic 3 Pro objectively has better image quality—a larger 4/3 sensor, three cameras (wide-angle, mid-telephoto, telephoto), and Hasselblad color science.
 On paper, it's superior.

 In practice, the disadvantages outweigh the advantages for me: 958 grams of weight means registration and a license are required in the EU, in many countries outside Europe it requires a permit or is prohibited, and the larger size takes up valuable space in a backpack.
-Furthermore, the image quality of the Mini 5 Pro is perfectly adequate for 4K social media content.
-My clients (tourism boards, hotels) have never asked for a larger drone.
+Furthermore, the image quality of the DJI Mini 5 Pro is perfectly adequate for 4K social media content.
+My clients (Tourism BoardHotels) have never asked for a larger drone.

 My advice: The Mavic 3 Pro is only worth it if you primarily work on film/TV productions or absolutely need the multi-camera function.
 For travel content creation, the Mini 5 Pro is the smarter choice.